Synthetic Geology: Structural Geology Meets Deep Learning: Discussion

 \section{Discussion}

 Our results demonstrate the feasibility and potential of using generative artificial intelligence (AI) models, particularly flow matching techniques, to construct realistic and geologically plausible three-dimensional structural models.
 The work presented here integrates two key components.
 First, we construct a process for creating a large, synthetic, and geologically consistent dataset that seeks to embed the rich and complex knowledge of structural geology into a mathematical framework suitable for training machine learning models.
 Second, we train a generative AI model that implicitly learns both unconditional and conditional probability distributions of geological structures.
-By doing so, it efficiently captures essential characteristics of the Earth’s crust and provides a highly complex prior to tackle the challenges common in geoscience applications, including data sparsity, uncertainty quantification, and the integration of diverse data modalities.
+By doing so, it efficiently captures essential characteristics of large-scale lithological units in the Earth’s crust and provides a highly complex prior to tackle the challenges common in geoscience applications, including data sparsity, uncertainty quantification, and the integration of diverse data modalities.
+Although the underlying simulation engine could, in principle, operate at finer scales or incorporate continuous physical properties such as conductivity, permeability, and density, our focus here is on modeling the categorical organization of major lithologic bodies conditioned by surface and borehole constraints.